xug15/sequencing_center/code/190910_xiehe_zhang.md

 Prior to statistical analyses, raw gene read counts were converted to cpm using the edgeR 66 package within R (www.R-project.org).

-Genes with systematically low expression levels were removed, keeping only genes with c.p.m. > 0.1 in at least 10% of the samples analyzed (n = 17,337).
+Genes with systematically low expression levels were removed, keeping only genes with c.p.m. > 0.1 in at least 10% of the samples analyzed.

-Library sizes and normalization factors were estimated, and counts were then normalized using edgeR and voom in the limma R package 67, 68 , resulting in log 2 -cpms and weights for each gene.
+Library sizes and normalization factors were estimated, and counts were then normalized using edgeR and voom in the limma R package, resulting in log 2 -cpms and weights for each gene.

-Multidimensional scaling analysis was used to identify outlier RNA-seq samples, resulting in removal of one sample (Supplementary Fig. 1) from the discovery cohort.
+Multidimensional scaling analysis was used to identify outlier RNA-seq samples, resulting in removal of one sample from the discovery cohort.

 In addition, we used variancePartition 69 , to assess the contribution of technical and biological factors to variation in gene expression across the samples.